-For the 2012 performance year grant, upon settlement, PSU awards can be adjusted upward or downward based on the average three-year growth in Tangible Book Value Per Share (TBVPS) + nonlife reserve discount + life unrecognized value + dividends paid from grant date.
-This performance metric was selected by the Company as the financial metric with the highest correlation to shareholder value.
+(2) RSUs and PSUs have a three-year cliff vest and the PSUs are subject to a performance measure; SSARs have a three-year ratable vest.
+For the 2013 performance year grant, upon settlement, PSU awards can be adjusted upward or downward based on the average three-year growth in Tangible Book Value Per Diluted Share (TBVPS) + nonlife reserve discount + life unrecognized value + dividends paid from grant date.
+This performance metric was selected by the

+Company as the financial metric because it has the highest correlation to shareholder value.
 The following table shows the payout scale on settlement, based on performance and is subject to straight-line interpolation: